xlate/staedi/README.md

 Please email ***contact at xlate dot io*** for more information.

 ## Have a Question?
-If you have a question about StAEDI that may not necessitate then opening of an issue, please head to the StAEDI Gitter channel at https://gitter.im/xlate/staedi to discuss.
+If you have a question about StAEDI that may not require the opening of an issue, please head to the StAEDI Gitter channel at https://gitter.im/xlate/staedi to discuss.

 ## Using `EDIStreamReader`
 How to bootstrap the reader: